Posts

 Image

-Using IndexNow on Blogger with a Custom Domain — What’s Possible and What’s Not Can You Use IndexNow with a Custom Domain on Blogger?
-If you’re using a custom domain on Blogger (like yourblog.com instead of yourblog.blogspot.com ), you might wonder: can I implement IndexNow and speed up indexing?
+Using IndexNow on Blogger with a Custom Domain — What’s Possible and What’s Not Can You Use IndexNow with a Custom Domain on Blogger If you’re using a custom domain on Blogger (like yourblog.com instead of yourblog.blogspot.com ), you might wonder: can I implement IndexNow and speed up indexing?
 The short answer is: yes, partially — but with limitations.
 What IndexNow Requires To use IndexNow officially, you need to: Generate an API key (a string) Save that key inside a .txt file Upload the file to your domain's root directory (e.g., https://yourblog.com/yourkey.txt ) Why Blogger Makes This Difficult Blogger doesn’t give you access to the server or file system.
 Even with a custom domain, your blog is still hosted on Google’s infrastructure, and you can’t upload files to the root directory.
 This means you cannot use IndexNow in the official method — unless you have server control, which Blogger doesn’t offer.
 Workarounds That Can Help 1.
-Use GitHub Page...
+Use GitHub Pages...

 Is IndexNow Enough for SEO?
 Or Do You Still Need Traditional Tools?